Work Injuries and Illnesses by Age

 - Data Table

 Use this interactive chart to make comparisons between two employee age groups.
-Data is available for both number and rate of nonfatal injuries and illnesses involving days away from work in the private sector.
-Please note, injury rate data is limited and will only appear in the chart when available.
+Data are available for both number and rate of nonfatal injuries and illnesses involving days away from work in the private sector.
+Please note, injury rate data are limited and will only appear in the chart when available.

 - Data Table